Ed-ITSolutions/wp_enqueue_less/Readme.md

 `wp_enqueue_less` takes 3 arguments.

  - _key_ - The key name to use for this stylesheet.
- - _filePath_ - The on disk path to the .less file.
+ - _filePath_ - The on-disk path to the .less file.
  - _variables_ - A key->value array of variables to be passed to the less compiler.

 ```php